Flamingo Sportsbook 101

 I was stunned.
 Why would the ticket seller care who I was betting?
 Now, doubts had entered my mind.
 Did he know something I didn’t?
-Undeterred, I placed the bet anyways.
+Undeterred, I placed the bet anyway.

 The next day, the same ticket seller wasn’t there at either of the two betting windows.
 It’s a good thing, too.
 The Cardinals won 17-4.

 What’s the point of this tale?
 Don’t believe everything casino employees tell you.
-They could just be talking you into a losing bet, even at the best bookies around.
+They could just be talking you into a losing bet, even at the best sportsbooks around.